 Let’s get down to the nitty-gritty of what it is, and why electricians learn this code on their way to becoming a licensed electrician.

 What is the NEC?

-The National Electrical Code or NEC is the standards that govern all the practices and procedures for electrical installation.
-It is actually part of the National Fire Code Series and is published by the National Fire Protection Association (NFPA).
+The National Electrical Code, or NEC, is the standard that governs all the practices and procedures for electrical installation.
+Surprisingly it’s part of the National Fire Code series and is published by National Fire Protection Association (NFPA).

 The code was introduced way back in 1897 to protect people and property from the dangers associated with electricity.

-Since that time it has been continuously updated with the latest volume published for 2017.
+Since that time it’s been continuously updated with the latest volume published for 2017.
 Even though the code is now updated every 3 years, not all jurisdictions immediately adopt the new edition.